arnaldorosentino/REDs_Course/README.md

 </p>

 ## Introduction
-Welcome to the _**Special Topics in Distributed Energy Resources with OpenDSS**_ course.
 This course is developed and taught by the **NEPSEL Research Group from UFTM (Studies and Planning of Power Sector)**.
-This content will be constantly updated.
+There are 30 theoretical hours and 30 practical hours.

 ### Target Audience
 The course is designed for professionals, researchers, and academics in the field of **electrical engineering**, focusing on the **integration of renewable energies into the electrical grid**.